There aren't many people that actually enjoy exams, but there are ways to make remembering what you've learnt a little easier.

 Here are a few hints and tips to consider when revising:

-- The one tip that all Kaplan tutors give is to practice questions.
+- The one tip that all Kaplan tutors give is to practice the questions.
 This is more beneficial than re-writing sections of notes, highlighting notes and/or making further notes.

 - Create Mind Maps – visual aids are often easier to remember in the exam hall.
 Revision Cards and Pocket Notes are our handy visual aids, but you can make your own too.
 Use colour and shapes to aid memory.
 Learn how to create amazing mind maps.

-- Attend a Kaplan ACCA revision course – your tutor will guide you on the best way to approach questions and their answers.
+- Attend a Kaplan ACCA Revision course – your tutor will guide you on the best way to approach questions and their answers.
 You’ll also receive personal support and feedback.
 Listen to the tutor’s advice!

-- If you’re a current Kaplan student, use MyKaplan.
+- If you’re a current Kaplan student, use MyKaplan launch.
 This online portal includes practice questions and tutor debrief videos.
 Note: your resources will vary depending on which Kaplan courses/materials you have purchased.